 "Although the Conduit Metaphor may fail to describe all that transpires in typical writing situations, it does not impose an erroneously reductive structure upon complex activity but rather grows out of a complex of embodied activity, situated experience, and rhetorical human relationships.
 It is a rhetorical metaphor that, in certain instances, asserts a description of communication or an ethical standard.
 Without it, for example, we would have little basis for ethical objections to lying, concealment, failure to warn, failure to be responsible, and so on.
 It is crucial that we recognize, however, that when the Conduit Metaphor is treated as credible, it is combined with other concepts whose implications support its credibility.
 Most saliently, it combines with Language Is Power, a concept that has both evident ontological and ethical ramifications."

 (Philip Eubanks, Metaphor and Writing: Figurative Thought in the Discourse of Written Communication.
-Cambridge Univ.
-Press, 2011)
+Cambridge University Press, 2011)

 - Challenging the Conduit Metaphor